No other option but the drive-thru? These picks won’t break the calorie bank—and even come with health benefits.

 3. Egg McMuffin

-While it does have quite a lot of sodium, an Egg McMuffin has less than 300 calories and 16 grams of protein.
-Angelone says the whole egg version provides more nutrients than the egg white version, including choline—an under-consumed nutrient.
+While it does have quite a lot of sodium, an Egg McMuffin has just 310 calories and 17 grams of protein.
+Angelone notes that the whole egg in this popular breakfast sandwich provides key nutrients, including choline—an under-consumed nutrient.

 What to Order at Wendy’s

 Beware of “lightly breaded”—that’s code for fried.
-This grilled pick clocks in at 350 calories.
-For comparison, the chain’s lightly breaded Classic Chicken Sandwich has 490, Angelone says.
+This grilled pick has 420 calories and 27 grams of protein.
+For comparison, the chain’s lightly breaded Classic Chicken Sandwich has 490 and 28 grams of protein, Angelone says.

 5. Plain Baked Potato and Small Chili

-It’s hard to go wrong with this healthy combo, says Toby Smithson, R.D.N., a diabetes lifestyle expert and author of Diabetes Meal Planning and Nutrition for Dummies.
+It’s hard to go wrong with this healthy combo, says Toby Smithson, R.D.N., a diabetes lifestyle expert and author of Diabetes Meal Planning & Nutrition for Dummies.

 The plain potato—skip the cheese and sour cream—won’t cost you many calories (270), and it’s a great source of potassium.
 The small chili is only 240 calories, yet it contains 16 grams of protein and 6 grams of fiber.